 We are also pleased to serve as mediators when disagreements arise about the care of your loved one.
 We can often provide valuable options to settle disputes without provoking tension or hostility.
 Our ElderCare team members are well-versed in all matters relating to ElderCare and Elder Law that pertain to the care your loved one receives.

-Respected Michigan Elder Law Attorneys In Farmington Hills
+Respected Michigan Elder Law Lawyers In Farmington Hills

 The Michigan Elder Law Firm of Mall Malisow & Cooney is comprised of two Attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.
 You can be assured we take Michigan Elder Law issues and our holistic approach to ElderCare Legal Planning and care advocacy seriously.